-The JCR Treasurer - Ellie Washington
+The JCR Treasurer - Kitty Towler

-Hi, I'm Ellie (she/her), a second-year maths and stats kid.
-As JCR treasurer I can hopefully point you in the right direction if you have any financial concerns.
-Feel free to drop me a message via Facebook, or send an email, (eleanor.washington@some.ox.ac.uk) anytime and I'll get back to you asap.
+Hey I'm Kitty (she/her) and I'm a third year studying maths and stats.
+As JCR treasurer, I'm here to point you in the right direction if you have any financial concerns.
+Feel free to message me on Facebook or send me an email at kitty.towler@some.ox.ac.uk and I can get back to you as soon as!!